Aniket-Gaur-1/whack-a-mole/README.md

 🎨 Clean and responsive UI

-🛠️ Technologies Used
+# Technologies Used
 HTML5

 CSS3

 JavaScript (Vanilla)

-📸 Screenshot
+# Screenshot

-▶️ How to Play
+# How to Play
-Click the Start or Refresh button.
+Click the Refresh button.

 A bunny appears randomly — click it before it disappears!